Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 <br>

 - Ingredient: Accepts an item ingredient, used to restrict the recipe input even further from the knapping type's ingredient, defaults to empty
-- OutsideSlotRequired: For recipes with grids less than 5 x 5, defines if the slots outside the grid are required to be filled or not, defaults to `true`
+- OutsideSlotRequired: For recipes with grids less than 5 x 5, defines if the slots outside the grid are required to be filled or not, defaults to `true`{:.p}

 ### Example